oeyoews/tiddlywiki-starter-kit/README.md

 npm run guide # or npx tiddlywiki --listen
 ```

+## Note

+- if you use google-chrome on ios, maybe have some error tip when you touch this
+  screen prepare to select some text, its weired

 ## 🐥 Configuration(deprecated)

 The [makefile](makefile) file is used as the centeral configuration for `neotw`